makerdao/developer.makerdao.com/dai/1/index.md

 loans are repaid.

-1. Anyone can create new `dai` by depositing `ether` as collateral and drawing off an appropriate amount of dai.
+1. Anyone can create new `dai` by depositing `ether` as collateral and drawing an appropriate amount of dai.
 2. Locked collateral can be recovered at any time by paying back the borrowed `dai` (plus a stability fee).